salmanhilabi/React-Redux-Blog/README.md

 ## Note

-This App is not a production level app because here we're using redux, In production app server sidde programming and database will be needed
+This App is not a production level app because here we're using redux, In production app server side programming and database will be needed